openvinotoolkit/openvino/docs/install_guides/installing-openvino-yocto.md

 ## Build a Yocto Image with OpenVINO Packages

-Run BitBake to build the minimal image with OpenVINO packages:
+Run BitBake to build your image with OpenVINO packages.
+To build the minimal image, for example, run:
 ```sh
 bitbake core-image-minimal
 ```